How to Get Rid of Ants

 Whether you're dealing with ants indoors or out, it's best to eliminate the ant nest versus simply repelling ants.
 Each ant colony can contain hundreds or thousands of members.
 Left alone, ant colonies multiply, and a small problem can become a nightmare pretty quickly.

-Outdoors, it's easy to spot an anthill in the lawn or on pavement.
+Outdoors, it's easy to spot an anthill in the lawn or on the pavement.
 The part of the anthill you see is just the tip of the ant colony iceberg.
 Colonies often extend 2' to 3' beneath the surface mound and another 2' to 4' around it.
 Indoors, it's not easy to spot the nest, because ants tend to hide — beneath floors, in walls or between cabinets.

 Each ant colony includes at least one queen and worker ants.
 The colony survives as long as the queen lives.
 Whatever tactic you embrace to get rid of ants, aim to kill the queen.
 If your treatment fails and the queen lives, the colony can splinter and migrate, forming new colonies.
 If you only repel ants, they may exit one area, but will likely turn up somewhere else.